qulle/wikis/wiki-developer-commands.md

 ## Angular NG
 ### Base commands
 ```
 $ ng version                                        # Check current Angular version
 $ ng new <project-name>                             # Create new Angular project
 $ ng new <project-name> --directory ./              # Create new Angular project in a existing directory, ex. existing Git-directory
+$ ng new <project-name> --style=scss --routing=true # Create new Angular project with SCSS and Routing enabled
 $ ng serve                                          # Start the dev server usually localhost:4200
 $ ng serve --open                                   # Start the dev server and open browser, short version is -o
 $ ng build --aot --output-hashing=all               # Build using Ahead of Time compilation and cache-busting hashing mode set to all
 ```

 ### Generate things